COVID-19 Space Access

-In addition to the four reservable classrooms included on the list list above, Wake Downtown has non-classroom spaces which are available for student study.
+In addition to the four reservable classrooms included on the list above, Wake Downtown has non-classroom spaces which are available for student study.
 Undergraduate students can access Wake Downtown via their Deacon OneCards from 7am-11pm, 7 days a week.
 Wake Downtown’s 1st floor classrooms are available for reservation from 7am-8pm M-F.

 The Wellbeing Center has a variety of study lounges available throughout the facility to meet students’ study needs.
-There are over 100 work tables with access to power on the second floor, both in the cardio area and Sutton Center gym.
-There is comfortable seating with tablet arms and work tables in the living room and fourth floor Reynolds gyms.
+There are over 100 work tables with access to power on the 2nd floor of the Sutton Center gym.
+There is comfortable seating with tablet arms and work tables in the living room and one of the 4th floor Reynolds gyms.
 There is also a variety of seating scattered throughout the building if you are searching for a more intimate study nook.
-Students may access the Wellbeing Center via their Deacon OneCards from 5:30am – 10:00pm/M-F and 10:00am-10:00pm on weekends.
+Students may access the Wellbeing Center via their Deacon OneCards from 10:00am – 10:00pm M-F/10:00am-10:00pm on weekends.
 Sutton Center study spaces only are available until 1am Sundays – Thursdays.
 All Wellbeing Center study space is first come, first served. *Access for study hours are through the Sutton Center entrance across from Kitchin.
 Deacon One Card must be scanned on the pedestal at the entrance doors.

 - There is open, non-reservable space (~350 seats) available in ZSR Library.